mlc-ai/mlc-llm/docs/get_started/try_out.rst

   .. tab:: iOS

-    The MLC Chat app is now accessible on the App Store at no cost.
+    The MLC Chat app is now available in App Store at no cost.
 You can download and explore it by simply clicking the button below:

     .. image:: https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/appstore-lrg.svg
       :width: 135
       :target: https://apps.apple.com/us/app/mlc-chat/id6448482937

+    |

     Once the app is installed, you can download the models and then engage in chat with the model without requiring an internet connection.